Isarhamster/chessx/README.developers.md

 * _Checks:_ `isReadOnly()`
 * _Functions with acronyms:_ `moveToSan()`, `fromSan()`

-### 2. Use Doxygen format to comment your code
+### 3. Use Doxygen format to comment your code

-* Start class documentation with Doxygen header
+* Start a class documentation with the [Doxygen](https://www.doxygen.nl/index.html) header

 ```
   /** @ingroup Database